TO TRAIN YOUR BORDERLINE

 impacted how you've behaved with your lover, to the point you're

 always living with trepidation, fear and dread.
+In short,

 are emotionally underdeveloped, and you must literally think of

 them like little kids in adult bodies.
 Just as you'd discipline